jonathashmp/H-A-Gripper/README.md

 All experiments were processed on Ubuntu 18.04 with ROS Melodic 1.14.13 and MATLAB R2022a.
 ROS was used to integrate Arduino with MATLAB.

-All objects used in the experiments were printed from 3D printers and can be found in the STL object folder.
+All objects used in the experiments were printed from 3D printers and can be found in the [STL object](https://github.com/jonathashmp/Non-Contact-Tactile-Perception-for-Hybrid-Active-Gripper/tree/main/STL%20files).

 Steps used to perform the experiments: